Permit Process in Yavapai County, Arizona

 5. Set up your Citizenserve account: All applications are submitted through the county's online portal.
 The applicant, property owner, or listed contractor needs an account tied to the project email.

-6. Prepare your plans: Construction documents must meet the 2018 International Building Code, county amendments, and any applicable floodplain, hillside, or dark sky lighting standards
+6. Prepare your plans: Construction documents must meet the 2018 International Building Code, county amendments, and any applicable floodplain, hillside, or dark sky lighting standards.

 Speeding Up the Permit Process in Yavapai County